Review: ASUS ZenBook 13 OLED (UX325)

 ASUS precision-engineered ErgoLift hinge

 It also houses an innovative ASUS NumberPad 2.0, a dual-function touchpad with an integrated LED-illuminated numeric keypad.
-Even when NumberPad is activated, the touchpad can be used for cursor control thanks to its intelligent software.
+Thanks to its intelligent software, the touchpad can be used for cursor control even when NumberPad is activated.

 ASUS NumberPad 2.0

-The combination of the NanoEdge display, edge-to-edge ergonomic keyboard, and ErgoLift hinge delivers on its promise for a comfortable working experience despite being such a small compact device.
-The almost borderless screen provides enough real estate that we could easily use without eye strain.
-The keyboard was a joy to use as the placement and spacing of the keys were very natural despite having such a compact design.
+The combination of the NanoEdge display, edge-to-edge ergonomic keyboard, and ErgoLift hinge delivers on its promise of a comfortable working experience despite being such a small, compact device.
+The almost borderless screen provides enough real estate to be easily used without eye strain.
+The keyboard was a joy to use, as the placement and spacing of the keys were very natural despite having such a compact design.
 It also has a full set of IO ports.
-It does not have a 3.5 millimeter jack for headphones however but the laptop comes shipped with a USB Type-C to 3.5mm jack to solve this problem and a USB Type-C Ethernet adapter incase you need a more stable internet connection.
+It does not have a 3.5-millimetre headphones jack, but the laptop comes shipped with a USB Type-C to 3.5mm jack to solve this problem and a USB Type-C Ethernet adapter in case you need a more stable internet connection.

 The ZenBook 13 OLED has been tested to meet the ultra-demanding MIL-STD-810G U.S. military standard for reliability and durability.
-ASUS says every unit goes through a number of stress inducing tests which includes 100 millimeter freefall drop while powered on.
+ASUS says every unit goes through a number of stress-inducing tests, including a 100-millimeter freefall drop while powered on.
 It also proves itself to work under extreme altitude and temperature.
 ZenBook 13 OLED has also passed ASUS laptop stress tests that far exceed the standards set by the industry.
-Personally it’s good to know that the device is safe even on the hands of the clumsiest person like me.
+Personally, it’s good to know that the device is safe, even in the hands of the clumsiest person like me.

 ASUS ZenBook 13 OLED

-Inside you’ll find that the ZenBook 13 OLED is powered by an Intel Core i5 processor, 8 GB of ram, 512GB SSD storage, and an Intel UHD graphics card.
+Inside, you’ll find that the ZenBook 13 OLED is powered by an Intel Core i5 processor, 8 GB of RAM, 512GB SSD storage, and an Intel UHD graphics card.
 Booting up the laptop as well as loading different programs were relatively fast and lag free thanks to the SSD storage.
-We tried using the ZenBook 13 OLED in a variety of real world situations including typing, editing photos, watching our favorite video content, and even gaming.
-The device was able to handle all these tasks without any major hiccups even with multiple browser tabs and programs running simultaneously; we didn’t experience any lag in switching from program to program.
+We tried using the ZenBook 13 OLED in various real-world situations, including typing, editing photos, watching our favourite video content, and even gaming.
+The device was able to handle all these tasks without any major hiccups, even with multiple browser tabs and programs running simultaneously; we didn’t experience any lag when switching from program to program.

-Now for the fun part, In terms of gaming performance the ZenBook 13 OLED was able to run graphics heavy games such as Mortal Kombat X, Outlast 2, Saints Row IV, TEKKEN 7, The Witcher 3, and so much more all are played via steam with a fair amount of compromise especially for graphics this of course is understandable as this is not a gaming laptop but it’s good to know that we can still play some new games using this laptop.
+Now for the fun part.
+In terms of gaming performance, the ZenBook 13 OLED was able to run graphics-heavy games such as Mortal Kombat X, Outlast 2, Saints Row IV, TEKKEN 7, The Witcher 3, and so much more, all of which are played via Steam with a fair amount of compromise, especially for graphics.
+This, of course, is understandable as this is not a gaming laptop, but it’s good to know that we can still play some new games using this laptop.

-For audio, the ZenBook 13 OLED is certified by audio specialists Harman Kardon to ensure immersive, crystal-clear sound.
-It also features a next-level AI noise-canceling audio technology that helps isolate unwanted noise from human speech.
-Which is perfect today especially with the increase of remote work and video conferences.
+For audio, the ZenBook 13 OLED is certified by audio specialist Harman Kardon to ensure immersive, crystal-clear sound.
+It also features next-level AI noise-canceling audio technology that helps isolate unwanted noise from human speech, which is perfect today, especially with the increase of remote work and video conferences.

-The ZenBook 13 OLED includes the latest version of MyASUS that allows you to connect your android or iOS devices with your laptop for mirroring or for receiving notifications.
-With ZenBook 13 OLED’s amazing 13-hour battery life you can expect to get a lot of use before it actually runs out of power so traveling without a charger isn’t a big deal.
+The ZenBook 13 OLED includes the latest version of MyASUS that allows you to connect your Android or iOS devices to your laptop for mirroring or for receiving notifications.
+With ZenBook 13 OLED’s amazing 13-hour battery life, you can expect to get a lot of use before it actually runs out of power, so travelling without a charger isn’t a big deal.
 When you do need to top up, its fast-charge feature can restore the battery to a 60% charge level in just 49 minutes, so you’ll be ready to go in no time.
-ASUS boasts up to 13 hours battery life but we were able to get a total of 7 hours before we hit that 5% low battery warning.
-Perhaps the 13 hours battery life is only feasible if you are a light user and is not using any power intensive apps or if you are keeping the device on standby.
+ASUS boasts up to 13 hours of battery life, but we got a total of 7 hours before we hit that 5% low battery warning.
+Perhaps the 13-hour battery life is only feasible if you are a light user and are not using any power-intensive apps or if you are keeping the device on standby.
 When you do run out of battery access the

 Display

-The ZenBook 13 OLED (UX325) has an immersive, vibrant, and a good color accuracy screen making it suitable for content creators, photographers, and video editors that requires a more accurate color reproduction on screen.
-Aside from that it also has TÜV Rheinland certification, which lowers the blue-light levels for better eye care.
+The ZenBook 13 OLED (UX325) has an immersive, vibrant, and good colour accuracy screen, making it suitable for content creators, photographers, and video editors who require a more accurate colour reproduction on screen.
+Aside from that, it also has TÜV Rheinland certification, which lowers the blue-light levels for better eye care.

 Related Article: Top 5 reasons to choose ASUS OLED laptops